Edgar Allan Poe on the Streets of New York

 Sure enough.
 Bowery Electrical Supply in the East Village buys Russian vacuum tubes by the case.
 The EL34 is a power pentode with a glass envelope and an octal base.
 25 watts plate dissipation with convective cooling.

-And packaged in the common Russian soft-pulp cardboard.
-As strong as if it were pre-dampened.
+And it's packaged in the common Russian soft-pulp cardboard, as strong as if it were pre-dampened.
 Maybe it's what you get when you make cardboard from birch pulp.
 But that box would work just fine when reinforced with plenty of clear shipping tape.

 If you care, and I realize that you probably don't, OTK is the abbreviation for Отдел Технического Контроля, Otdyel Tekhnicheskovo Kontrolya, or Department of Technical Control.
 Basically, it's Russian for MIL-STD.